 By Rachel Steinberg

 Rachel Steinberg is an Assistant Director at Camp Harlam.
-It is her 7th summer at Harlam.
-She lives in Maple Glen with her Husband and two adorable campers!
+It is her 10th summer at Harlam.
+She lives in Fort Washington with her husband and two campers!